-32 Article 10(2)(d) (Where relevant, companies are required to employ preventive measures, including, making "necessary modifications of, or improvements to, the company's own business plan, overall strategies and operations, including purchasing practices, design and distribution practices").
+&lt;sup>32 Article 10(2)(d) (Where relevant, companies are required to employ preventive measures, including, making "necessary modifications of, or improvements to, the company's own business plan, overall strategies and operations, including purchasing practices, design and distribution practices").
 See Article 11(3)(e) for similar language with respect to corrective measures.

-33 Article 10(1)(a) and 11(1)(a) ("To determine the appropriate measures ... due account shall be taken of: (a) whether the ... adverse impact may be caused only by the company; whether it may be caused jointly by the company and a subsidiary or business partner, through acts or omissions; or whether it may be caused only by a company's business partner in the chain of activities.").
+&lt;sup>33 Article 10(1)(a) and 11(1)(a) ("To determine the appropriate measures ... due account shall be taken of: (a) whether the ... adverse impact may be caused only by the company; whether it may be caused jointly by the company and a subsidiary or business partner, through acts or omissions; or whether it may be caused only by a company's business partner in the chain of activities.").
 Considering the company's own contributions to potential and actual adverse impacts matters for designing appropriate measures, since it is difficult to effectively address an issue without addressing root causes, such as poor purchasing practices.

-34 Article 10(1), 11(1), Recital 53.
+&lt;sup>34 Article 10(1), 11(1), Recital 53.

-35 Recitals 53 and 58: ("Jointly causing the adverse impact is not limited to equal implication of the company and its subsidiary or business partner in the adverse impact, but should cover all cases of the company's acts or omissions, such as poor purchasing practices, 36 and, by extension, contracts that formalise such practices.
+&lt;sup>35 Recitals 53 and 58: ("Jointly causing the adverse impact is not limited to equal implication of the company and its subsidiary or business partner in the adverse impact, but should cover all cases of the company's acts or omissions, causing the adverse impact in combination with the acts or omissions of subsidiaries or business partners, including where the company substantially facilitates or incentivises a business partner to cause an adverse impact, that is, excluding minor or trivial contributions.")

-Companies will need to assess whether and how their purchasing practices are likely to create risks and to change them "where relevant."
-The risks associated with purchasing practices vary between sectors and the power dynamics that characterise them, although they are known to be especially relevant in low-wage sectors with stark power imbalances between buyers and suppliers, such as agriculture, textiles, transport, cleaning, and construction.
 Contracts that fail to include, for example, a price, lead times, technical and/or financial assistance, or contract durations that can support suppliers in upholding the relevant, industry and context-specific, HRE standards risk incentivizing adverse impacts.
 Companies should adapt their commercial clauses accordingly, starting with the riskiest product categories.